rsbertolini/UFOs/README.md

   * Further development may include field masks and/or dynamic picklists to help the user know what data is available.
 For example the date field could include a calendar option instead of requiring the user to enter the data in the proper date format.
 Dynamic picklists could be used to aid the user towards rows that exist.
-For instance, if a user entered a specific date, the next city field cold present a picklist of cities that have rows in the database with that date.
+For instance, if a user entered a specific date, the next city field could present a picklist of cities that have rows in the database with that date.